K2view named a Visionary in Gartner’s Magic Quadrant 🎉

 The Sarbanes-Oxley Act of 2002 is a US federal law that requires transparency and accountability in financial record keeping and reporting for corporations.

-Canada’s Digital Charter Implementation Act of 2020 provides individuals with control and rights over their personal information as first dictated by Europe’s GDPR.
+Canada’s Digital Charter Implementation Act of 2020 provides individuals with control and rights over their personal information as first dictated by GDPR, and further focused by DORA European regulations

 Japan’s Act on the Protection of Personal Information of 2003 regulates the handling of personal information by individuals, government agencies, businesses, and non-profit organizations.